-The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2019 through the Trade Date.
+The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2020 through January 24, 2025.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the NDX's Downside Threshold of 14,902.41 (rounded to two decimal places), which is 70% of the NDX's Initial Value of 21,289.15.
+The horizontal line in the graph represents the NDX's hypothetical Downside Threshold of 15,241.81 (rounded to two decimal places), which is 70% of the NDX's hypothetical Initial Value of 21,774.01, which was the NDX's closing level on January 24, 2025.
+The actual Initial Value and Downside Threshold will be determined on the Trade Date.